International taxation: Transfer pricing

-Tax avoidance
+Tax avoidance and evasion

-Tax avoidance schemes may take advantage of low or no-income tax countries known as tax havens.
-Corporations may choose to move their headquarters to a country with more favorable tax environments.
-In countries where movement has been restricted by legislation, it might be necessary to reincorporate into a low-tax company through reversing a merger with a foreign corporation ("inversion" similar to a reverse merger).
-In addition, transfer pricing may allow for "earnings stripping" as profits are attributed to subsidiaries in low-tax countries.
+Tax avoidance schemes, which are the legal use of rules to reduce taxes, may take advantage of jurisdictions with low or no taxes, known as tax havens.
+For example, individuals may move their investments or their residence, and corporations may move their headquarters, to jurisdictions with more favorable tax environments.
+In jurisdictions where corporate movement has been restricted by legislation, it might be necessary to reincorporate into a low-tax company through reversing a merger with a foreign corporation ("inversion" similar to a reverse merger).
+In addition, transfer pricing may allow for "earnings stripping" as profits are attributed to subsidiaries in low-tax jurisdictions.